Potassium-40: Potassium–argon dating

 Potassium-40 is especially important in potassium–argon (K–Ar) dating.
 Argon is a gas that does not ordinarily combine with other elements.
 So, when a mineral forms – whether from molten rock, or from substances dissolved in water – it will be initially argon-free, even if there is some argon in the liquid.
 However, if the mineral contains traces of potassium, then decay of the ^{40}K isotope present will create fresh argon-40 that will remain locked up in the mineral.
 Since the rate at which this conversion occurs is known, it is possible to determine the elapsed time since the mineral formed by measuring the ratio of ^{40}K and ^{40}Ar atoms contained in it.

-The argon found in Earth's atmosphere is 99.6% ^{40}Ar; whereas the argon in the Sun – and presumably in the primordial material that condensed into the planets – is mostly ^{36}Ar, with less than 15% of ^{38}Ar.
+The argon in Earth's atmosphere is 99.6% ^{40}Ar, but the argon in the Sun – and presumably in the primordial material that condensed into the planets – is mostly ^{36}Ar, with less than 15% of ^{38}Ar.
 It follows that most of Earth's argon derives from potassium-40 that decayed into argon-40, which eventually escaped to the atmosphere.

 Contribution to natural radioactivity

 The evolution of Earth's mantle radiogenic heat flow over time: contribution from ^{40}K in yellow.

 The decay of ^{40}K in Earth's mantle ranks third, after ^{232}Th and ^{238}U, in the list of sources of radiogenic heat.
 Less is known about the amount of radiogenic sources in Earth's outer and inner core, which lie below the mantle.
 It has been proposed, though, that significant core radioactivity (1–2 TW) may be caused by high levels of U, Th and K.

 Potassium-40 is the largest source of natural radioactivity in animals including humans.
-A 70 kg human body contains about 140 g of potassium, hence about 140g × 0.0117% * (39.96/39.10) ≈ 16.7 mg of ^{40}K; whose decay produces about 3850 to 4300 disintegrations per second (becquerel) continuously throughout the life of an adult person (and proportionally less in young children).
+A 70 kg human body contains about 140 g (or 126 g) of potassium, hence about 140g × 0.0117% * (39.96/39.10) ≈ 16.7 mg of ^{40}K; whose decay produces about 3,850 to 4,300 disintegrations per second (becquerel) continuously throughout the life of an adult person (and proportionally less in children).

+The normal potassium-40 concentration in the human body is equivalent to 55 Bq per kilogram, corresponding to an effective dose of 0.2 millisievert per year throughout the body.
+This is the largest source of internal radiation, followed by 0.12 mSv per year from the nuclides in the uranium and thorium decay series, and just 12 microsieverts per year from carbon-14.